Genres

 The vocabulary wasn't too difficult using a dictionary/WaniKani bookclub's word list.
 The grammar wasn't difficult for me (I'd say I'm early N3 level.)
 The onomatopoeia sound effects were a bit tricky to work out at times, sometimes because of the font.
 But it didn't take away very much for me.

 I've only read volume one, but liked the story itself - it got a bit intense at times and I love most vampire media so I'm happy that there's something readable to me that I enjoyed at my level.
-This is
+This is the first manga I've read in Japanese and it was a good one to start with.

 A very unique manga at this level